UnarchiveTech/1Click-TempMailwithAutofill/README.md

-# OneClickAutofill with TempMail
+# 1Click Autofill with Temp Mail

 A powerful Chrome extension that streamlines the signup process by automatically generating temporary email addresses and managing OTP codes.
+This extension integrates with the burner.kiwi API to create disposable email addresses on demand.

 ## Features